 Adds the often requested support for IPv6 VPN.

 All innovations in the video

 When is the final release of version 9.4?

 The first UTMs will receive the update in March.
-It will be available for everyone by April at the latest.
-If you can't wait any longer and want to install version 9.4 now, feel free to contact us.
+It will then be available to everyone by April at the latest.
+If you can’t wait any longer and want to install version 9.4 right now, please feel free to contact us.